mlswg/mls-protocol/draft-ietf-mls-protocol.md

 opaque application_id<V>;
 ~~~

-However, applications SHOULD NOT rely on the data in an `application_id` extension
+However, applications MUST NOT rely on the data in an `application_id` extension
 as if it were authenticated by the Authentication Service, and SHOULD gracefully
 handle cases where the identifier presented is not unique.